quarkiverse/quarkus-dapr/demo/README.md

 Check the log to see if app2 and dapr runtime start successfully.

+Open your browser and access http://localhost:8082/pubsub/

-## demo
+## run demo

 ### pubsub demo

 This demo will show how to publish event and subscribe event by Dapr pubsub building block.

 1. start app1 and app2
-2. Trigger app1 to send an event to topic1 by visiting url http://localhost:8081/pubsub/trigger/topic1
+2. Trigger app1 to send an event to topic1 by url http://localhost:8081/pubsub/trigger/topic1
 3. App2 has subscribed on topic1, so app2 should receive an event from topic1
 4. Then app2 will publish an event to topic2
 5. App1 has subscribed on topic2, so app1 should receive an event from topic2